xemle/home-gallery-doc/source/install/docker-compose.rst

 .. note::

-    The example uses ``node`` backend in the API server which is only supported for amd64 hosts.
-Use ``BACKEND=wasm`` on Raspberry PIs or if you discover troubles.
+    By default the ``wasm`` backend for the API server is used for best support on most platforms (SoS, NAS, cloud and desktop).
+Use ``node`` backend for best performance on amd64 CPUs like desktops.
+Please validate that the backend ``node`` works for you.

 Quickstart
 ^^^^^^^^^^